tymyrddin/purple/source/docs/audits/iso27001/base-camp-check.md

 - What was found: Clear description of the issue
 - Where it was found: Process, control, or requirement affected
-- Why it matters: Impact on ISMS effectiveness or compliance
+- Why this is relevant: Impact on ISMS effectiveness or compliance
 - Evidence: What demonstrated the nonconformity
 - Severity: Major, minor, or observation
 - Corrective action: Planned fixes addressing root cause